bertrandchenal/lakota/README.md

 # 3 2020-01-04    3.0

-# To illustrate caching behaviour, we "destroy" the source repo
+# To illustrate caching behavior, we "destroy" the source repo
 os.rename('/tmp/remote_repo', '/tmp/remote_repo_bis')
 # Reading the data wont work, the cache still contains data, but rely
 # on remote repo for listing it.
 So if a file is removed from remote